-Morningside College offers a tuition grant for educators working in an accredited non-public school.
+Morningside University offers a tuition grant for educators working in an accredited non-public school.
 We do this as a way to recognize the unique calling and work of educators in faith-based schools.

 What is meant by a “Faith-Based Accredited Non-Public School”?

 A Faith-Based Accredited Non-Public School is any school that is connected to a faith community (Catholic, Lutheran, Reformed, Orthodox, Jewish, etc.) and is recognized by the state in which the school is located.